 Click on the photos to view in higher resolution…

 Another view from the north west side is shown in the next photo.
 In the right side of the background is Moshav Gan Yoshiya.

-The Youtube video was also captured by the drone from the north west side, crossing the Donjon then turning around.
+The following Youtube video was also captured by the drone (dated Sep 2021).

 (b) General Views:

 The photo below shows a ground view from the south-east towards Tel Kakun.
 On top of the hill, 52m above sea level and 25m above the fields around it, are the remains of a 14th century Mameluke period fortress, which was based on the 12th C Crusader fort.
 Around the hill are ruins of a large Arab village, which was leveled in 1948.